 Tim Sinnaeve, Managing Director, Barco Residential, takes a look at the power of projection in promoting wellness and bringing nature into the home.

-As we continue to grapple with Covid-19, there has been an increased interest in wellness and biophilia in our industry, mostly focused on human-centric lighting, soundscapes, and indoor air quality.
+There has been an increased interest in wellness and biophilia in our industry, mostly focused on human-centric lighting, soundscapes, and indoor air quality.
 While none of these directly fall within the realm of what Barco Residential brings to the industry, we feel a more holistic view of wellness fits our mission: To create architectural digital canvases that enable the most immersive entertainment and cultural experiences for customers to share with loved ones.
 As such, many of the experiences we already focus on, like home theater, art, and gaming should be part of the broader wellness discussion.
 Our digital canvas can, however, also enable innovative wellness experiences and biophilic design.

 What Are Wellness and Biophilia?